goodloop/autoware_auto_mirror/src/mapping/had_map/lanelet2_map_provider/design/Lanelet2MapForAutowareAuto.md

 ### Information that are **not** used by Autoware:
 * lane change: In Lanelet2 format, the possibility of lane changes is determined by the type of the lanelet boundary.
 Autoware, however, does not support lane change maneuver and therefore it will be ignored.
 * bi-directional lanes: In the original Lanelet2 format, lanes can be defined as bi-directional lanes with the tag `one_way=no`.
 Instead, Autoware expects bidirectional lanes to be defined by two overlapping lanes with opposite directions.
-(See the AutonomouStuff parking lot map as an example.)
+See the [AutonomousStuff parking-lot map](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/src/tools/autoware_auto_avp_demo/data/autonomoustuff_parking_lot.osm) as an example.

 ## Defining Parking Spots
 Autoware expects parking spots to be defined as Area objects with the following tags: